 Adaptors / Oracle Retail

-Oracle Retail adaptor
+Oracle Retail adaptors

 What it accelerates